ischmidt20/ischmidt20.github.io/work.md

 # Research
 - Starting in Summer 2020, I was a research assistant with Berkeley's [Center for Community Innovation](https://communityinnovation.berkeley.edu/), under the supervision of [Dr. Karen Chapple](http://karenchapple.com/).
 I helped build a model to determine the factors affecting the construction of Accessory Dwelling Units (ADUs) in California.
 I also provided query results to the [Terner Center for Housing Innovation](https://ternercenter.berkeley.edu/) to present in a policy brief, for which I was fortunate enough to be listed as a co-author.
 I've also helped out with wrangling large, proprietary datasets, such as Zillow's ZTRAX data on property transactions, and Infogroup's consumer database.
 In Fall 2021, I worked with the [California Department of Housing and Community Development](https://hcd.ca.gov/) to perform quality control on the data the department receives from the hundreds of jurisdictions in California.
 Most recently, I worked on a team creating a measure of displacement in the Salt Lake City metropolitan area.
 See [projects](/projects) for more information.
 - In Spring 2020, I assisted PhD candidate Teddy Forscher of the [Transportation Sustainability Research Center](https://tsrc.berkeley.edu/) with his research project on e-commerce shopping habits, the environment, and COVID-19.
-I cleaned and re-structured the results of his survey pre-test to guide the creation of his final survey, and then did the same with the final survey results to make the data easier to analyze. *"You're the best data wrangler I know." - Teddy*
+I cleaned and re-structured the results of his survey pre-test to guide the creation of his final survey, and then did the same with the final survey results to make the data easier to analyze.
+His paper, within which I was acknowledged, is available [here](https://doi.org/10.7922/G2DF6PJ7) *"You're the best data wrangler I know." - Teddy*

 # Other Work
 - I was a student assistant in the Facilities branch of UC Berkeley's Athletics Department.
 I prepared [Haas Pavilion](https://calbears.com/sports/2020/6/22/haas-pavilion.aspx) for games and practices by setting up and breaking down basketball hoops, volleyball nets, the scorers’ table, and other equipment.
 I trained new workers to do these tasks, both on-the-job and through instructional videos that I created.
 I was also a ballboy for a few Pac-12 volleyball games in 2019.